 A significant development in the field of postsecondary disability supports in the last decade has been the proliferation of individuals with psychiatric disabilities.
 This phenomenon has emerged at a pace that one observer characterized as a "rising tide" (Eudaly, 2002).
 Measel (1998) found that within one year, five institutions in the Big Ten Conference encountered an increase from 30% to 100% in the number of students served with psychiatric disabilities.

 11 percent of undergraduates in both 2003 - 04 and 2007 - 08 reported having a disability.
-In 2007 - 08, some 43 percent of undergraduates with disabilities were male and 57 percent were female, the same percentages as for undergraduates without disabilities.
+In 2007 - 08, some 43 percent of undergraduates with disabilities were male, and 57 percent were female, the same percentages as for undergraduates without disabilities.
 There were some differences in characteristics such as race/ethnicity, age, dependency status, and veteran status between undergraduates reporting disabilities and those without disabilities in 2007 - 08.
-For example, White students made up a larger percentage of undergraduates reporting disabilities than of undergraduates without disabilities (66 percent vs. 61 percent).
-Undergraduates under age 24 made up a smaller percentage of those reporting disabilities than of those not reporting disabilities (52 percent vs. 59 percent).
+For example, White students constituted a larger percentage of undergraduates reporting disabilities than of undergraduates without disabilities (66 percent vs. 61 percent).
+Undergraduates under age 24 comprised a smaller percentage of those reporting disabilities than of those not reporting disabilities (52 percent vs. 59 percent).
 A smaller percentage of undergraduates who reported disabilities than of those without disabilities were dependents (45 percent vs. 52 percent).
-Veterans made up a larger percentage of undergraduates with disabilities than of undergraduates without disabilities (5 percent vs. 3 percent).
+Veterans constituted a larger percentage of undergraduates with disabilities than of undergraduates without disabilities (5 percent vs. 3 percent).